krobateau/maeandthekingdomsofseasons/README.md

 Where the `CHARACTER_NAME` environment variable can be replaced by the name of the character in the data table.

-It will return a JSON file containing the character information.
+It will return a JSON string containing the character information.